Argus by Lucidea - Profile

 With Argus you can search easily and quickly.
 There are multiple ways to search, including Google-like searching, advanced searching with Boolean operations, saved search strategies, and saved lists.

 You can search across many fields, or all fields, or on a specific field.
 You can search precisely or broadly, and you don't have to know field names.
-When you retrieve more records than you want to review, you can limit the search by simply filling in a form.
-And you can change search options on the fly.
+When you retrieve more records than you want to review, you can further limit the search.
+Search field choices can be changed on the fly.

 Saved lists are popular with customers because you can create a list of records to use for a specific purpose (e.g., candidates for an exhibit; objects that need conservation review; objects that need to be moved to a different location, etc.) and save the records in an identifiable list for future use.